Menu

 1. It’s Too Expensive

-People often talk about the exorbitant cost of a Disney World vacation, and it’s definitely true that it’s possible to spend a lot of money at WDW.
-But it’s also possible to travel to the parks on a budget, and for considerably less than a comparable family vacation anywhere else.
-It all depends on how you vacation, where you eat, where you stay, how you buy your park tickets – and if you’re smart about doing your research and taking advantage of discounts and deals.
-It’s all in the planning!
+People often talk about the exorbitant cost of a Disney World vacation, and you can indeed spend a lot of money at WDW.
+However, it’s also possible to visit the parks on a budget.
+How much you spend depends on where you stay, what you eat, and how you buy your park tickets.
+With smart planning and by taking advantage of discounts, deals, and seasonal offers, a Disney vacation can be surprisingly affordable compared to similar family trips elsewhere.

 2. You Only Need to Visit Once